astrivant/polyad/docs/proposals/copolyad.md

 Several implementations might satisfy the same requirements.
 An administrator could prefer lower resource cost, lower latency or greater resilience.
 The planner would explain its choice and distinguish measured evidence from estimates.
-If no candidate fits, it would report which obligations remain unsatisfied rather than relax a region restriction or silently omit enrichment.
+If no candidate fits, it reports the unsatisfied obligations and preserves the request's region restrictions and required enrichment.

 ## Outcome requests and capability contracts

-The following are proposed contract contents, not finalized field names.
+The contract model comprises five artifacts:
 The [language and IR proposal](copolyad-language.md) provides concrete outcome and capability examples, type and semantic matching rules, and the boundary between Natural Selection's Contract IR and its selected Plan IR.
 Versioned,